leodahal4/leodahal4/README.md

-## Leo 👋
+## Hello 👋,

+#### Myself, Mou Sam Dahal

-### I'm a Cyber Enthusiastic, a Developer, and Penetration Tester!
+#### I'm a Developer with a lot of enthusiasm
-- Formally as a Full-Stack developer and Penetration Tester.
+- Formally working as a Full-Stack developer and Penetration Tester.
 - I’m looking to collaborate with other open source developers
-- Currently, learning to expand my knowledge about Cyber Security
+- Currently, learning to expand my knowledge regarding Cyber
-- 2021 Goals: Contribute more to Open Source projects
+- 2023 Goals: Contribute more to Open Source projects
 - Want to have a Tech. talk ?

 ## Fun fact: